 Cloud-based Electronic Platform to manage Technical Reference Manuals

-Several research studies have reviewed, compared, and analysed Technical Reference Manuals (TRMs) to identify the best practices followed by leading jurisdictions in the U.S. In the California Technical Forum’s (Cal TF) paper on “Technical Reference Manuals Best Practices from Across the Nation to Inform the Creation of the California Electronic Technical Reference Manual (eTRM)” , some findings revealed that most successful jurisdictions across the U.S. follow similar key practices in developing the TRM.
-Cal TF’s engineering and policy staff have reviewed over 20 TRMs, and with findings from their primary research, they have categorized the TRM best practices into three key components - Process, Structure, and Content.
+Several research studies have reviewed, compared, and analyzed Technical Reference Manuals (TRMs) to identify the best practices followed by leading jurisdictions in the U.S. In the California Technical Forum’s (Cal TF) paper on “Technical Reference Manuals Best Practices from Across the Nation to Inform the Creation of the California Electronic Technical Reference Manual (eTRM)” , some findings revealed that most successful jurisdictions across the U.S. follow similar key practices in developing the TRM.
+Cal TF’s engineering and policy staff have reviewed over 20 TRMs, and with findings from their primary research, they have categorized the TRM best practices into three key components – Process, Structure, and Content.

 Implementing the Best Practices in Technical Reference Manuals – Role of an electronic TRM Solution

 Applying the best practices during the development of TRM’s such as updates and maintenance of measures should be consistent and uncompromised.
 The way to achieve this is through a software system that provides a platform to develop TRM’s and enforces best practices.
 It is important to note that certain best practices, such as the definition of “Best Available Data” for measure parameter values and approaches for deriving measures savings, rely entirely on analysis and decision making of those who develop the TRM, and the system cannot have control over such implementations.
 For a software system to qualify as the platform for developing the TRM, the offered functionalities must be in-line with the three critical components as aforementioned.
 Also, there should be no room for inconsistencies unless the eTRM software cannot control them.